Mustafanaji0413/webster00/README.md

 <strong> <h2> UXD - User Experience Design </h2></strong>

 <p>
-A large part of the inspiration behind the planning for this project came from Code Institutes teaching course.
+A large part of the inspiration behind the planning for this project came from the Code Institutes' teaching course.

 By keeping the user in mind throughout the design and development of the project, it would be easier to make the user experience a positive one.